GhostPack/Certify/README.md

         Certify.exe pkiobjects [/domain:domain.local] [/showAdmins] [/quiet]

+      Flip the EDITF_ATTRIBUTESUBJECTALTNAME2 bit to allow SAN specification in any template:

+        Certify.exe setconfig /ca:SERVER\ca-name /enablesan [/removeapproval] [/restart]

+      Remove the need for administrator approval at the time of requesting a new certificate:

+        Certify.exe setconfig /ca:SERVER\ca-name /removeapproval [/enablesan] [/restart]

       Request a new certificate using the current user context:

         Certify.exe request /ca:SERVER\ca-name [/subject:X] [/template:Y] [/install]